As AI reshapes workplaces, we face a critical choice: will we harness this technology to strengthen our movement, or risk falling behind?

 Describe the fundamental concepts of AI and its relevance to trade unions.

-Explain why AI is important to your work and its potential impact on union operations, supported by case studies.
+Explain why AI is important to their work and its potential impact on union operations, supported by case studies.

 Identify key AI technologies and their applications within the union context, using practical examples.

-Apply prompting techniques with generative AI assistants to enhance your workplace productivity.
+Apply prompting techniques with generative AI assistants to enhance their workplace productivity.

 “It was very, very good and I can appreciate how much time went into the course planning and design”